 Some Parting Wisdom

 Even though FMPs are not as common as the generic family doctor, there are many ways to find them.
 Just pick from the many different tactics above.
-Keep in mind though, not every practitioner is created equal, so you might want to consider subscribing below (if you haven’t already) to receive our checklist.
+Keep in mind though, not every practitioner is created equal, so you might want to grab our free Functional Medicine Practitioner Questionnaire/Checklist (if you haven’t already).

 The other key factor in finding the best FMP for you, is to make sure that you ASK QUESTIONS!

 Do some digging on the person who is supposed to bring you back to health.
 Make sure you agree with their approach, their personality (surprisingly important), their cost structure, the tests they use, and the list goes on.